tambo2199/News_project/README.md

-this is a university project that includes some use of node.js fetching some news data from an API.
-Good stuff.
+this is my university project that includes node.js code fetching some news data from an API.
+All showed up with a lot of interesting CSS things.